iiroj/pintbot/README.md

 >
 > [About Pint Bot](https://github.com/iiroj/pintbot)

-Pint Bot is a [Telegram](https://telegram.org) [bot](https://core.telegram.org/bots) powered by [Node.js](https://nodejs.org/en/) that uses the [Foursquare](https://foursquare.com) [API](https://developer.foursquare.com) to find pubs based on the user's location.
+Pint Bot is a [Telegram](https://telegram.org) [bot](https://core.telegram.org/bots) powered by [Node.js](https://nodejs.org/en/) that uses the [Google Places API](https://developers.google.com/places/) to find pubs based on the user's location.
 Location can be set either by sending Pint Bot a location message, or by supplying it with a geocodable location description.

 Pint Bot is constantly under development and the latest version can be found on Telegram: